Japan warns of need for stable currency as weak yen lifts input costs

 Japanese policymakers typically favour a weak yen, as it gives exports a competitive advantage overseas.

-But the yen's recent decline, coupled with rising energy and raw material costs, has heightened concern over higher costs of living for households and retailers still reeling from the coronavirus pandemic.
+But the yen's recent decline, coupled with rising energy prices, has heightened concern over higher costs for households and retailers still reeling from the coronavirus pandemic.

+The pain on consumers bodes ill for Prime Minister Fumio Kishida's efforts to distribute more wealth to households, a pledge he made ahead of a lower house election on Oct.
+31.

+"For consumers, a weak yen aggravates the pain from higher commodity costs.
+It's particularly damaging for low-income households," said Ryutaro Kono, chief economist at BNP Paribas.

+If oil and the dollar/yen stay around current levels for a year, core consumer inflation will accelerate to near 1% - below the BOJ's 2% target but high enough to hurt households, said Kono of BNP Paribas.
+Core consumer prices were flat in August from a year earlier, halting a 12-month run of declines on higher energy costs.

+"For Japanese households who have barely seen income rise, this could turn into a big political problem and affect monetary policy down the road," he said.

-(Reporting by Ritsuko Ando and Leika Kihara; Editing by Christopher Cushing and Clarence Fernandez)
+(Reporting by Leika Kihara; Additional reporting by Ritsuko Ando; Editing by Christopher Cushing, Clarence Fernandez and Ana Nicolaci da Costa)